-We are now using ILLiad to process InterLibrary Loan requests.
-You can use your ILLIAD account to request items, see the status of your request, or view items that have been delivered in the last 30 days.
+We use a software called ILLiad to process InterLibrary Loan requests.
+You can use your ILLiad account to request items, see the status of your request, or view items that have been delivered in the last 30 days.
 (You can also still request items through MEDLINE, CINAHL, and other databases.)

-Please use the link below to set up your account using your Frontier email address and password.
+Please use the link below to access your account using your Frontier email address and password.

 ILL stands for InterLibrary Loan.
 If you need an article that FNU does not have, we can request a copy from another library.